 If you think today’s robots work best in isolation, think again

-By Mark Stephen Canadian Plastics
+November 5, 2017 by Mark Stephen Canadian Plastics

 Nov.
 4, 2017 – There’s a good reason why solitary confinement is considered the worst of all punishments: Generally speaking, people — and other intelligent organisms — suffer in isolation.
 So why shouldn’t the same be true of intelligent machinery?

 Take industrial robots.
 The days of robots labouring on their own, separated from other production equipment, are becoming as dead as disco, as manufacturers discover the advantages of making them part of a system, an automated cell, or a networked plant.
 Some of the newest robotic technologies for plastics processing are cases in point.